Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.

 But only after much urging did she appear

-Still clutching her pipa that half-covered her face.
+Clutching her pipa that half-covered her face.

 She turned the pegs and tested the strings

-For every note was heavy with thought
+For every chord and every note was heavy with thought

 Telling a sorrowful tale of life.